lechium/yourTubeiOS/README.md

 yourTube for iOS

 This is a basic attempt to port over https://github.com/lechium/yourTube to iOS.
-For the initial basic versions, if you can't build this yourself you will need to have some apt-7 strict and openssh installed on your iOS device to get this installed.
+For the initial versions, if you can't build this yourself you will need to have apt-7 strict and openssh installed on your iOS device to get this installed.

 This code is a bit of a messy playground for me, and code has been moved around / duplicated alot.
 This will be refactored as I find time to do so.